ElektraInitiative/libelektra/src/plugins/tcl/README.md

 ## Introduction ##

-This plugin is a storage plugin which write keys to lists *in the style of* the Tcl programming language.
+This plugin is a storage plugin which writes keys to lists *in the style of* the Tcl programming language.

 ## Format ##